 - Data Table: DCC score - Minimal Criteria Details

-Tables can be used as action lists to easily filter all products that do not meet all (i.e. minimal) content criteria just yet, and to directly see what content is missing;
+Tables can be used as action lists to quickly filter all products that do not meet all (i.e. minimal) content criteria just yet, and to see what content is missing directly;

-Download and share these lists as a CSV file (when this feature is included in your plan) within your organization to follow up and monitor results.
+Download and share these lists as a CSV file within your organization to follow up and monitor results.

-In a widget it is possible to zoom in further on detail level.
-For this, you simply click on the center of a widget, and a screen with product details will pop-up.
+In a widget, it is possible to zoom in further on a detail level.
+For this, you click on the center of a widget, and a screen with product details will pop up.

-On the left side of a ‘product detail screen’ we see a clickable ‘info-icon’ for each individual product.
-In case of a data table, you see the info-icon directly on the left side of each product.
+We see clickable' info icons on the left side of each product's product detail screen ‘.
+In the case of a data table, you see the info-icon directly on the left side of each product.
 When you click on the info-icon, a screen will pop up.

 By clicking the content tab (see image below), the DCC score will be visible.
-Click on the score to zoom in to the criteria, see which criteria are met or not, and what the weight is for each criteria.
+Click the score to zoom in to the criteria, see which criteria are met or not, and the weight for each criterion.

 Do you want to see it in action?